sgorgun/while-statements/README.md

 Open the [ArithmeticSequences.cs](WhileStatements/ArithmeticSequences.cs) file, and navigate to the [SumArithmeticSequenceTerms2](WhileStatements/ArithmeticSequences.cs#L5) method.

-Implement the method that returns sum of an arithmetic sequence elements if the first term is 17 and the common difference is 33.
+Implement the method that returns the sum of an arithmetic sequence elements when the first term is 17 and the common difference is 33.

 $`\sum_{i=1}^{n} 17+(i-1)*33=\sum_{i=0}^{n-1} 17+i*33`$